alienlebarge/alienlebarge.github.com/_drafts/2015-01-21-bullet-journal-and-sketchnotes-variations.md

 # Bullet Journal and Sketchnotes variations

 At work, once a week, we have a meet at work to summarize the work of the last five working days.
-It is sometimes hard for me to remember on which project, issue, repository branch I have worked.
+It is sometimes hard for me to remember on which project, issue, repository branch I have worked on.
 Since more than a year, I write down everything I do.
 This logging technique works well for and I want to share it with you.

 This technique consist of a mix of *bullet journal* and *sketchnoting*.

 ## Everyday tasks ➛ Bullet journal

 During a normal day of work, I use the bullet journal to log things on witch I have work.
 It means every mornings, I take some minutes to write down the tasks I have to accomplish during the day.
-Each of these tasks are precedent bay a little square.
+Each of these tasks are precedent by a little square.
 When the task is done, I mark it so.

 This technique is called the [bullet journal](http://bulletjournal.com).
 Here is a video how it works: